AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 implemented, because although far from elegant, it is simple and practically sufficient.

-I present here a general solution to elaboration with first-class dependent implicit functions.
+I present here a general solution to elaboration with first-class implicit functions, in the setting of dependent type theory.
+It's likely that a restriction of my algorithm would yield strong impredicative inference in GHC/ML-like settings as well.

 #### Basic bidirectional elaboration